 Research at the Max Delbrück Center is diverse and highly interdisciplinary, with broad thematic orientation, and collaborative projects that provide insights into many different aspects of life and disease.
-Therefore, undergraduates of all disciplines of natural sciences, including biology, biotechnology, molecular medicine, to chemistry, physics or mathematics, as well as computer science and engineering, are invited and welcome to carry out their internship, as well as bachelor or master research, in one of our research teams.
+Therefore, undergraduates of all disciplines of natural sciences, including biology, biotechnology, molecular medicine, to chemistry, physics or mathematics, as well as computer science and engineering, are invited and welcome to carry out their internship, as well as bachelor or master research, in .

 The first task is to identify the research groups and projects of interest.
-Please browse the profile pages of our research labs and, after selecting your favourite topic or project, contact the Group Leader(s) of interest directly.
+Please browse the and, after selecting your favourite topic or project, contact the Group Leader(s) of interest directly.

 In your application letter, you should present yourself and your background, and explain why you would like to join the particular working group.